 A wood wick requires a little extra work to get going.

 Are you ready for the first light?

 The single most important burn of them all!
 The first burn requires the most tender loving care, attention, and above all else - time!
-Your wood wick candle will perform its best and burn for over 40 hours with the right attention.
-As you prep for your first burn - be sure you have the time required (at least 2 hours) to create the proper melt pool.
-Failing to create a proper melt pool will damage your candle and will cause future tunneling which in turn prevents the lighting and/or re-light of your candle.
+Your wood wick candle will perform its best and burn for over 40 hours (on an 8 ounce candle) with the right attention.
+As you prep for your first burn - be sure you have the time required (at least 3-4 hours) to create the proper liquid melt pool.
+Failing to create a proper melt pool will damage your candle and will cause future tunneling which in turn prevents the lighting and/or re-lighting of your candle.
 It is also important that you do not have your wood wick candle under a ceiling fan or in a drafty/breezy place as this will contiuously blow out your candle.